Tango Lessons Toronto

 Ballroom Tango ( taught in Tango Lessons Toronto )

 Since this is what we teach, we will go more into detail about this style of Tango.
 First of all, Ballroom tango has 2 distinct styles.
-One of them is the “International” style and the other is “American” style.
+One of them is the “International” style and the other is the “American” style.
 These styles descended from when the tango first went abroad to Europe and North America.
 The dance was simplified and adapted to the preferences of ballroom dancers.
 It was then used for International Ballroom dance competitions as well as American Ballroom dance competitions.

 Subsequently, the English tango evolved into a highly competitive dance where the partners always remain in closed position.
 The American tango, on the other hand, evolved into social dance and competitive dance where the partners are constantly switching between an open position and closed positions.
 The focus is on leading and following skills.
 This led to some distinctions in the basic technique and style.

 Style of Tango Lessons Toronto